Take Five: The Year of the Bear! World markets themes for the week ahead

 It will still take some time to catch up with the 1990s, however.
 Between May 1991 and February 2001, more than 24.5 million jobs were created, most of that under Bill Clinton’s presidency.

-U.S. job growth slows in November, monthly wage gains modest
+TAKE A LOOK BACK: U.S. job growth slows in November, monthly wage gains modest

 As 2018 fades, Japanese policymakers’ hearts must be sinking.
 The yen has zoomed to eight-month highs versus the dollar, stocks sank into bear territory and 10-year bond yields sank below zero for the first time since Sept 2017.